filippotoso/laravel-domain-library/README.md

 # Why does it exist?

-I read the [Laravel Beyound CRUD](https://stitcher.io/blog/laravel-beyond-crud-01-domain-oriented-laravel) series and decided *this is the way*.
+I read the [Laravel Beyond CRUD](https://stitcher.io/blog/laravel-beyond-crud-01-domain-oriented-laravel) series and decided *this is the way*.
 But I'm a lazy coder: I really don't like to write a lot of code.
 So, I needed a toolkit to automate as much coding as possible.
 And here it is!

 ## Requirements